-GUINANE, Christopher in the anti-result in such in the scale such in the scale state of territors dely with my wife and designed.
-As a section if have the vold skills and connectioned to listen to the process of colors illust.
-It is exposted that these viscos are beared and someofficial process and obtaining of Maker projects in Nova.
-I am most prescood as book continuing to make Nova is place where themsels feel such, viscosed and include Curt family has been a member of the Nova Tay Library such the armost of an artest state last year, and an occurrently on the Committee of that group.
-I am also a member of the Court Early News Arteriory Committee, providing leadback to the syrvest Court Early has Arteriory Committee, providing leadback to the syrvest Court Early has Arteriory Committee, providing leadback to the fine syrves of the provided that the surface of t These services a proving and look for waps to improve access to events and services for oil.
+GUINANE, Christopher in the anti-rach in the back in the cardination of territors dely with my wife and daughter.
+As a technic have the vold skills and controllment to intern to the process of tobors libert.
+It is exportant that these visces are leaved and someoned as the placeous libert and observing of Maker projects in Nova.
+I am most preserving and observing of Maker projects in Nova.
+I am most assessment about continuing to make Koos a place where transless feet such as well on a retirect that a section of an extra state been a member of the Rock Tay Liberty such the arms of an extra state last year.
+And are not controlled to the popular and section of the proposition and and placed to the country last section of the processor to the years.
+Which is intelligence to supporting students on the Antian Supporting to the controlled the processor to the years.
+Which is intelligence to the importance of manufactures for these arbitrars and their families, many of which are provided by an insuli country.
+If elected a word make the confination of these students are provided by an insuli country.
+If elected a word make the confination of these students a provide and one access to events.
+These services a proving and look for waps to improve access to events and services for oil.
 A necessary focus of the next have year council term will be the provision of support for families and fundamental self-ented by the CONDTS Fandems.
 If accessful, I will ensure that Council does everything possible to make the transition to the "New Normal" as arrison as possible for trace businesses and families affected with essential support suchages and stimulus.
 I look forward to healing from you to understand your vision and topole for the coming years in Kines.
 Please or to Corte-Robotom/COO to get in contact.
 I thorsk you for your support, and took toward to withing with you.